Parks and Recreation

 Overview

 Rose Park is located on Packard Road at Hikone Drive, just across the street from Buhr Park and Cobblestone Farm, in the southeastern corner of the city.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 The park is next to the Hikone Community Center.
-The park is 2.35 acres and contains a play area, benches, parking and a running/walking track the surrounds the park.
-An accessible asphalt trail connects the activities to Packard Road.
+The park is 2.35 acres and contains a play area, benches, parking and a running/walking path which circles around the playground.
+An accessible asphalt trail connects the park to Packard Road.
 The park also has green space with a grassy area and a variety of trees, including flowering cherries and maples.
 The park is a short walk from Mary Beth Doyle Park on the south.

 Access and Parking